ghc/ghc/docs/users_guide/glasgow_exts.rst

 Deriving ``Lift`` instances
 ---------------------------

+.. ghc-flag:: -XDeriveLift

+    Enable automatic deriving of instances for the ``Lift`` typeclass for Template Haskell.

 The class ``Lift``, unlike other derivable classes, lives in ``template-haskell`` instead of ``base``.
 Having a data type be an instance of